 Xylella fastidiosa (Xf) is the causative agent of Pierce's Disease (PD).
-Collectively, a team of researchers (Lindow, Dandekar, Labavitch/Powell and Gilchrist) has identified or constructed and advanced the evaluation of five novel genes (DNA constructs) that, when engineered singularly into grapevines, suppress symptoms of PD by reducing the titer of Xf in the plant, reducing its systemic spread in the plant, or blocking Xf s ability to trigger PD symptoms (Table 1).
+Collectively, a team of researchers (Lindow, Dandekar, Labavitch/Powell and Gilchrist) has identified or constructed and advanced the evaluation of five (Table 1) novel genes (DNA constructs) that, when engineered into grapevines, suppress symptoms of PD by reducing the titer of Xf in the plant, reducing its systemic spread in the plant, or blocking Xf's ability to trigger PD symptoms.
 These projects have moved from the proof-of-concept stage in the greenhouse to characterization of PD resistance under field conditions where current data indicate that each of the five transgenes, introduced as single constructs, reduces the disease levels under field conditions.
-However, preliminary data indicates that each of the five DNA constructs, when incorporated into transgenic rootstock, has shown the ability to protect non-transformed scion, with obvious benefit: any of many unmodified varietal scions can be grafted to and be protected by any of a small number of transformed rootstock lines.
-The ability of the current transgenic rootstock genotypes to protect all or most of the scion, even at a distance from the graft union will continue through 2016..
-The objective of the current "stacking" experiment addresses the issue of durability, the capability of genetic resistance to avoid being overcome by evolving virulent versions of the Xf pathogen, a critical factor for a long-lived perennial crop such as grapevine.
-This approach involves stacking a combination of transgenes with different modes of action in a single rootstock line.
-The objective is determine if the combined genes can lead to protection and durability and also more robust protection of the non-transformed scion against PD.
+These existing field trials will continue through 2016.
+Importantly, preliminary data indicates that each of the five DNA constructs, when incorporated into transgenic rootstock, has shown the ability to protect non-transformed scion, with obvious benefit: any of many unmodified varietal scions can be grafted to and be protected by any of a small number of transformed rootstock lines.
+The ability of transgenic rootstock to protect all or most of the scion, even at a distance from the graft union, is currently being tested.
+The objective described herein addresses the issue of durability, the capability of genetic resistance to avoid being overcome by evolving virulent versions of the Xf pathogen, a critical factor for a long-lived perennial crop such as grapevine.
+This approach involves "stacking," a combination of distinct protective transgenes in a single rootstock line, which is intended to foster not only durability but also more robust protection of the non-transformed scion against PD.
 The proposed changes are the next logical step toward achieving commercialization of transgenic resistance.
-Stacked transgene rootstock lines will be ready for evaluation in late 2015 under controlled greenhouse conditions while ramets of the most suppressive transgenic lines are being produced for field testing; initiated by 2016-2017.
+Stacked transgene rootstock lines will be ready for evaluation in 2015 under controlled greenhouse conditions while ramets of the most suppressive transgenic lines are being produced for field testing; initiated by 2016.